NUSTEM-UK/trainer/experiments/readme.md

 The ESP has one UART, but SoftwareSerial should be able to handle another channel for us.
 Note that the SoftwareSerial implementation on ESP should probably be [espsoftwareserial](https://github.com/plerup/espsoftwareserial).
 From my reading of that readme, this is the version that will be pulled in by Arduino IDE on an ESP board anyway.

+We're using a WEMOS D1 Mini in testing here, and the Version 2.4.0 of the esp8266 board in boards manager.

 ## serialecho

 Most-basic-possible ESP8266 Serial script.
 Just echoes whatever comes in.
 Which, since that's coming in over USB, isn't terribly useful.
 Use the serial monitor in Arduino IDE.